Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 The output of the transformer is then used to predict the next word.
 This process is applied iteratively, until full passages like you get with ChatGPT or other interfaces emerge.

+For a quick overview of all this, [check out this video](https://www.youtube.com/watch?v=5sLYAQS9sWQ).

 ## 4. Demo: Visualizing embeddings
 In the following demonstration we will visualize text embeddings based on their semantic similarity.